rmaheshkumarblr/DataVisualization/README.md

 Short description of pod use (1-3 sentences) (textbox for them to type this in)

 Better to use HighCharts than to use D3

+##### Connecting to the PostGresSQL
+psql -U postgres
+create database datavisdb;
+CREATE ROLE datavis WITH LOGIN PASSWORD 'data';
+GRANT ALL PRIVILEGES ON DATABASE dataVisualizationdb TO dataVis;
+ALTER USER dataVis CREATEDB;